Operating Systems/Network Analyst 2 - Archive

 |Department:||College of Arts and Sciences IT|

 o The University of Oregon College of Arts and Sciences Information Technology Support Services (CASIT) invites applications for a full-time System Administrator (Operating System/Network Analyst).
 Position will work a flexible schedule based on operational needs, including work during evening or weekend hours, occasional overtime, and emergency coverage in a 24/7 environment.
-Exempt classified positions at UO, such as this one, earn straight-time pay for all hours worked.

 o This is a classified position represented by the SEIU 503, Oregon Public Employees Union.